AdamGit69/AQI/README.md

   sensor.u_s_air_pollution_level
   sensor.u_s_main_pollutant

 I use the US air pollution levels in this card.
-Anyway, once AirVisual is setup, save the images from this Github in you HA instance's WWW directory.
+Anyway, once AirVisual is setup, save the images from this Github in your HA instance's WWW directory.
 You need the following images saved:

   healthy-icon.svg